jtan25/chrome-history-extension/README.md

 # chrome-history-extension
-Proof of Concept for gathering browser data
+Proof of Concept for gathering browser data by Johnny Tan and Will Kelly

 Starter template: https://github.com/Ehesp/Chrome-Extension-Twitter-Bootstrap-3-Template